 Traditional Office Space

-For financial services, hedge funds and law firms, the traditional office space layout is usually best.
+For financial services firms, hedge funds, and law firms, the traditional office space layout is usually best.
 Traditional office spaces give employees quiet, private offices or areas to work and handle clients and confidential information, as well as collaborative, shared space.
 Common features of a traditional office include:

 Reception | Boardroom | Bullpen | Private Offices

 Creative Office Space

 Recently, creative office space has become synonymous with open-plan office space, this could be in either traditional or coworking office space.
 Though they can vary drastically in style, decor, and layout, creative office space layouts tend to share a few common traits.